rschristopher/ischristtrue.com/src/modern-views/free-will.md

 !!! quote "John 3:16"
      For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.

-The unelect, these are His children, they suffer without Him, and He calls to them, and the angels rejoice when one is saved.
+The supposed unelect, these are His children, they suffer without Him, and He calls to them, and the angels rejoice when one is saved.
 Are they predestined to hell?